Brown2Fox/beamng-orbit-camera-for-assetocorsa/README.md

 **_Caution:_** If OBS Integration is enabled while this camera is active as the chase camera, its camera logic will run **twice** per frame.

+Unfortunately, running the camera logic only once causes jitter (and/or other misbehaviors) because the in-game camera and OBS source are updated from different contexts.

 ## How to uninstall

 Be aware that using Content Manager's uninstall/remove option will remove the Lua app but leave the custom chaser-camera script installed.
 To make sure the mod is removed completely, delete both folders listed below manually.